CobraPi/Klipper-Firmware-FLSUN-QQ-S-Pro-Delta-Printer/README.md

 6. (optional) If you want to use fluidd instead of Mainsail navigate to the kiauh directory: `cd ../kiauh`
 7. (optional) Run kiauh: `./kiauh.sh`
 8. (optional) Remove Mainsail
-9. (optional) Install fluidd - no need to install macros since the preconfigured files already have them
+9. (optional) Install fluidd - make sure to install the macros when it prompts you
 10. (optional) Quit Kiauh
 11. Exit your ssh session: `exit`